What makes California’s current major wildfires so unusual

-A stunning, sudden surge of wildfires is burning through California, threatening towns and sending choking smoke over major cities and across much of the United States.
-It’s creating an epic compounding disaster whose ingredients have been brewing for years.
+Wildfires continue burning in California, with unhealthy air from smoke still cloaking some parts of the state.
+Combined with the Covid-19 pandemic, the fires are compounding risks that have been brewing for years.

 Fire officials have grouped some of the smaller fires in an area into complexes to coordinate their response.
 The largest of these is the SCU Lightning Complex.
-It’s burned 229,000 acres as of Friday morning across parts of the southern San Francisco Bay Area, including Santa Clara and Alameda counties.
-The SCU Lightning Complex is now 10 percent contained, but officials expect “critical rates of spread” as winds pick up.
+It had burned more than 365,000 acres as of Wednesday across parts of the southern San Francisco Bay Area, including Santa Clara and Alameda counties.
+The SCU Lightning Complex was 25 percent contained as of Wednesday morning.

-To the north, the LNU Lighting Complex near Napa has killed at least four people, burned more than 219,000 acres, and destroyed or damaged 600 structures.
+To the north, the LNU Lighting Complex near Napa has burned more than 357,000 acres and destroyed or damaged 937 structures.
 Thousands were forced to evacuate.
-The fire was 7 percent contained as of Friday morning, and officials anticipate the flames will spread further.
+The fire was 33 percent contained as of Wednesday morning, and officials anticipate the flames could spread further.

-As the sun set yesterday, #GOESWest saw fires ignite and burn across the state of #California.
-The #CaliforniaWildfires recently intensified with the #LNUcomplexfire, which burned over 335 sq. miles in three days; currently, it is at 0% containment. pic.twitter.com/7Bh9aA9JSu— NOAA Satellites (@NOAASatellites) August 21, 2020

-These are just two of dozens of large fires currently raging across the Golden State.
-Together, all these fires have burned close to 600,000 acres in California in just under a week.

-It’s not just the size of the fires that’s so concerning; some of the blazes are in coastal areas that don’t burn very often, threatening the state’s iconic redwoods.
+At least 650 wildfires have raged across the Golden State, burning more than 1.25 million acres, since August 15, leaving at least seven people dead, according to Cal Fire.

-The blazes were ignited by a massive dry lightning storm earlier this week over many parts of the state but concentrated in the San Francisco Bay Area.
+Many of the blazes were ignited by a massive dry lightning storm last week concentrated in the San Francisco Bay Area.

 “We had close to 11,000 strikes in a matter of three days,” said Brice Bennett, a spokesperson for the California Department of Forestry and Fire Protection (Cal Fire).
 “With an already-warm weather pattern and very, very dry conditions here in California, with those lightning strikes coming through, over 367 new fires were started.”

-Smoke, soot, and ash from the fires also shrouded Northern California in the dirtiest air in the world at several points during the week.
+Smoke, soot, and ash from the fires also shrouded Northern California in the dirtiest air in the world at several points last week.

-Wildfires are nothing new for Californians, and many are wearily growing accustomed to the heat, smoke, and evacuations as fires reignite in areas torched in the recent past.
-But this week’s blazes stand out for their scale, timing, locations, and intensity, even among recent record-breaking fire seasons.
+Wildfires are nothing new for Californians, who have grown wearily accustomed to the destruction, smoke, and evacuations in recent years.
+But this summer’s blazes stand out for their scale, timing, locations, and intensity, even among recent record-breaking fire seasons.
+And as David Wallace-Wells writes for New York’s Intelligencer, “What is most remarkable about the fires of 2020 is that these complexes are burning without the aid of dramatic wind, which is typically, even more than the tinder of dry scrub and forest, what really fuels California fire.”

-And the wildfires are just one of several harrowing disasters afflicting California right now.
-The state has been scorched by a record-breaking heat wave, with several days in a row of temperatures reaching triple digits in some places, even at night.
+The wildfires are just one of several disasters affecting California right now.
+The state has been in a two-decade megadrought, and was scorched by a record-breaking heat wave in early August, with several days in a row of temperatures reaching triple digits in some places, even at night.
 Temperatures in Death Valley topped 130 degrees Fahrenheit.
 That heat led to rolling blackouts as utilities struggled to meet cooling demand.

-All the while, the Covid-19 pandemic is raging throughout the state, with the number of new cases increasing over the past two weeks and making the already difficult task of controlling wildfires even harder.
+All the while, the Covid-19 pandemic is still a threat, making the already difficult task of controlling wildfires even harder.

 Here are the factors that have fueled the recent fires and are now complicating the efforts to control them.